timdeschryver/timdeschryver.dev/content/blog/a-practical-guide-to-angular-template-driven-forms/index.md

 ```

 The `validate` method needs to return a `null` value when the value of the control is valid.
-Otherwise, if the value is invalid, the `validate` method needs to return an [`ValidationErrors object`](https://angular.io/api/forms/ValidationErrors) with (details of) the validation errors.
+Otherwise, if the value is invalid, the `validate` method needs to return an [`ValidationErrors` object](https://angular.io/api/forms/ValidationErrors) with (details of) the validation errors.
+The returned details will be used to create user-friendly [Validation Messages](#creating-validation-messages).

 To use the `RequiredCheckboxGroupValidatorDirective` validator, we can now append the directive to a control, or in this case to a model group.